lightward/mechanic-tasks/docs/update-a-mechanic-order-status-request/README.md

 3. Open an order in Shopify, use Mechanic's order action, and run this task.
 Enter **Status** and **Customer message** in the run form.
 These are shown to the customer; do not put private staff notes in them.
 4. After the task and Shopify action complete, the customer can refresh the request status on Order status.

 This updates the latest saved request for the selected form and order.
 It preserves its answers and request ID.
-It does not send email or change the actual order.
+It does not change the actual order.
+Customer email is optional and off by default.
 If another task changes the metafield at the same time, the write fails instead of overwriting that change; review the latest request before rerunning.
 A form without a saved request produces a clear error.

 New edits to a form can remain unpublished without changing this saved status.
 Unpublishing the form removes its customer entry from the Order status block.

+## Optional customer email

+Enable **Send customer email** to email the customer after Shopify successfully saves the status.
+Approve Mechanic’s requested email and customer read permissions before testing.
+The recipient is the verified order customer’s current email from Shopify, never an address entered in the form.
+If that customer no longer owns the order or has no email, the task stops before saving; turn off email if you only want to update the status.

+The email contains the new status, customer message, and a link to the order.
+A failed or conflicting Shopify write does not send a success email.
+Replaying a successful action callback can send another email; this is not an exactly-once notification service.

+For forms that allow another request after resolution, enter **Resolved** or **Declined** as the status.
+Other status labels keep that request open.

 ## Installing this task